What are employee’s holiday rights?

 When you calculate how much time off your employee’s annual leave entitlement, you’ll probably get results with a decimal point.
 That’s because it’s calculated using the number of hours off your employee is entitled to and not in days.
 If that’s the case, there are a number of different options that you can take:

 - Calculate how many hours it’s equivalent to and let them leave early or come in a bit later

 - Round the time up to the nearest whole day – you can’t legally round the days down

 - Pay the employee for the part-day owed

 - Allow the employee to carry the part-day over to next year’s leave

 Your employee’s holiday rights include the right to full pay while they’re away.
 If your worker’s pay doesn’t vary with the amount of work done, then you need to provide them with the same amount of pay as you would in a normal working week.
 If your employee’s income changes depending on the number of hours they work, look to the past 12 weeks.
 Find out the average number of hours they’ve worked each week over that period and multiply it by their average hourly rate to find out how much holiday pay they’re due.
-You can find out more about what you need to pay your staff here.

 Employees are required to give you notice if they want to use some or all of their holiday entitlement.
 The notice period must be twice as long as the requested holiday period, unless you’ve stated differently in your contract.
 So, to take five days of holiday, your employee should request it at least ten days in advance.